timothybruns/Weather-App/README.md

 ## 🚀 Your homework submission should include:

 - An issue ticket created on this repo.
 Make sure to include all members' names in the title.
-- A link to your **Separate** standing repository that ALL team members have contributed to
+- A link to your **Single Separate standing** repository that ALL team members have at least contributed one commit.
 - Completion, comfort, wins, losses, questions... you know the drill.

 ## This homework is due 🚨 11PM ON THURSDAY NIGHT 🚨